highlayer-team/hl-docs/getting-started.md

 ## Next steps

-After you have wallet, tHI on it, and WIF of it extracted and saved, you can proceed to [Writing your first dApp: Cat rating app](guide/cat-app)
+After you have your wallet set up, obtained some tHI in it, and extracted and saved the WIF, you can proceed to [Writing your first dApp: Cat rating app](guide/cat-app)